As amended on December 19, 2022

 Section 1.
 Notice Requirements

-Any notice to members of the Society or to any Director or Officer shall be deemed sufficiently given if mailed to the last known address furnished to the Secretary.
-The Secretary may give any notice on behalf of the Society.
+Any notice to members of the Society or to any Director or Officer shall be deemed sufficiently given if distributed to the last known address or electronic/email address furnished to the Society.
+The Secretary, or Publicity Committee with a Director’s approval, may give any notice on behalf of the Society.

 Section 2.
 Chairman Pro Tem